Phrasal verb clog up

 clogged up [klɒgd ʌp]

-What is 2nd and 3rd form of clog up?
+What are the 2nd and 3rd forms of the verb clog up?

 What are the past tense and past participle of clog up?

-The past tense of clog up is: clog up in past simple is clogged up. and past participle is clogged up.
+The past tense and past participle of clog up are: clog up in past simple is clogged up, and past participle is clogged up.

 What is the past tense of clog up?